celestewinterton/celestewinterton/README.md

 <!--
-### Hi there 👋

-- Future software engineer hoping to make an impact through web3 and crypto
 - AppAcademy (Jan - Jul 2022)
-- Formerly finance @ Intel

-Hoping to make a more meaningful impact in a more open system

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...